Standard 1: Philosophy and Foundations

-The five indicators and related descriptors in this standard will help a school assess the extent to which its current leadership and staff contribute to the school’s mission, vision and values.
+The six indicators and related descriptors in this standard will help a school assess the extent to which its current leadership and staff contribute to the school’s mission, vision and values.
 The school will be able to use the outcomes of this self-assessment to identify ways in which the contribution of its leadership and personnel could be strengthened, to the benefit of both the school and the growth of Christ’s kingdom through Christian education locally, nationally and globally.

 Standard 3: Teaching and Learning

 Teaching and learning are at the heart of the school program.
 In most cases, schools are provided with a mandated curriculum which they must use and be held accountable for by their authorities.
 However, schools generally have some freedom in the manner in which the curriculum is delivered.
 This provides Christian schools with the opportunity to teach the required curricular content from a Biblical worldview, consistent with the school’s Christian philosophy of education.

 The seven indicators and related descriptors in this standard will help a school assess their approach to curricular content, instruction and assessment, and the extent to which these are consistent with the school’s mission, vision, values and philosophy of education.